PurdueRCAC/hands-on-with-anvil/challenges/Python_Pytorch_Basics/README.md

 Before we jump into the PyTorch challenge script provided in this repository, let's go over some of the basics.
 The developers provide a great introduction to using PyTorch on their website under the [PyTorch Tutorials](https://pytorch.org/tutorials/beginner/basics/intro.html) section.
-We will be following a slightly modified version of that walkthrough on Frontier.
+We will be following a slightly modified version of that walkthrough on Anvil.

 Let's get started by importing PyTorch in a Python prompt: